zvyn/flask_scripts/README.md

 # flask_scripts
-Small HTTP things to solve spesific tasks and are to tiny for being a project on their own.
+Small HTTP things to solve spesific tasks which are to tiny for being a project on their own.